manuel3108/advent-of-svelte-cli-2025/script.md

 # Intro

 Hey everyone!
-Welcome to Advent of Svelte 2025.
-Today we’re taking a look at the Svelte CLI — a lightweight tool that makes working with SvelteKit projects a whole lot smoother.
+Welcome back to Advent of Svelte.
+Today we’re taking a look at the Svelte CLI.

 # sv create

-We’ll start with the command you’ll use most often: `sv create`.
+We’ll start with a command you’ll use pretty often: `sv create`.
 Run it with a project name and it walks you through a quick setup to generate a new SvelteKit project.
-It’s fast, simple, and gets you straight to writing code.

 If you already know what you want, you can skip the prompts.
 Use flags like `--template`, `--types`, or `--add` to preconfigure things automatically.

 # sv add

 Then there’s `sv add`.
 This is how you bring new functionality into an existing project.
 Need Tailwind, Drizzle, Vitest or an MCP server?
-Just add them with a single command.
+Just add them with one single command.

 # sv migrate